Lately, I installed CentOS 7 in VMWare, and it was all good until it booted in CLI (Command Line Interface) mode.

 yum groups install "KDE Plasma Workspaces"

-I hope above help you to boot CentOS in graphical desktop mode.
-This has helped me and should work for you as well.
+I hope above helps you to boot CentOS in graphical desktop mode.